Parameterizing solutions to any Galois embedding problem over Z/p^nZ with elementary p-abelian kernel: Classifying groups

-\begin{remark*} This theorem was shown in the case that $A = \langle \alpha \rangle$ is a cyclic submodule by Waterhouse in \cite{Wa}.
-In the case where the cyclic submodule isn't isomorphic to $\F_p[G]$, the two possibilities are given by the semi-direct product and another group.
-In our language, if write $\lambda = \ell(\alpha)$, then this other group is simply $\langle \alpha \rangle \bullet_\lambda G$. \end{remark*}
+\begin{remark*} This theorem was shown in the case that $M = \langle \alpha \rangle$ is a cyclic submodule by Waterhouse in \cite{Wa}.
+In the case where the cyclic submodule isn't isomorphic to $\F_p[G]$, the two possibilities are given by the semi-direct product and another group which --- in our notation --- is $\langle \alpha \rangle \bullet_{\ell(\alpha)} G$. \end{remark*}

-\begin{proof} As usual, write $A = \oplus_{i=1}^{\rk(A)}\langle \alpha_i \rangle$.
-We have already shown that any such group-theoretic embedding problem is isomorphic to $\mathfrak{G}(A,\ve[c])$ for some $\ve[c] \in \F_p^{\rk(A)}$, and that this group is isomorphic to either $A \rtimes G = A \bullet_{p^n} G$ or $A \bullet_\lambda G$ for some $1 \leq \lambda <p^n$ such that there exists $1 \leq i \leq \rk(A)$ with $\lambda = \ell(\alpha_i)$.
-Now we must show that if $\lambda_1 \neq \lambda_2$, then $A \bullet_{\lambda_1} G$ and $A \bullet_{\lambda_2} G$ are not isomorphic as group-theoretic embedding problems.
+\begin{proof} As usual, write $M = \oplus_{i=1}^{\rk(M)}\langle \alpha_i \rangle$.
+We have already shown that any such group-theoretic embedding problem is isomorphic to $\mathfrak{G}(M,\ve[c])$ for some $\ve[c] \in \F_p^{\rk(M)}$, and that this group is isomorphic to either $M \rtimes G = M \bullet_{p^n} G$ or $M \bullet_\mu G$ for some $1 \leq \mu <p^n$ such that there exists $1 \leq i \leq \rk(M)$ with $\mu = \ell(\alpha_i)$.
+Now we must show that if $\mu_1 \neq \mu_2$, then $M \bullet_{\mu_1} G$ and $M \bullet_{\mu_2} G$ are not isomorphic as group-theoretic embedding problems.

-First, consider the case $\lambda_1 = p^n$ and $\lambda_2 < p^n$; our strategy will be to count the number of elements of order greater than $p^n$ in both groups.
+First, consider the case $\mu_1 = p^n$ and $\mu_2 < p^n$; our strategy will be to count the number of elements of order greater than $p^n$ in both groups.
 If we take an arbitrary element's $p^n$th power in either group, we find

-In either group, if $j=p^k h$ for some $k>0$, then this element is trivial: certainly $(\hat \sigma^j)^{p^n}$ is trivial since $\hat \sigma$ has order at most $p^{n+1}$, and we also have
+In either group, if $j=p^k h$ for some $k>0$, then this element is trivial: certainly $(\hat \sigma^{p^n})^{j}$ is trivial since $\hat \sigma$ has order at most $p^{n+1}$, and we also have